Visiting medical students from the U.S. and Canada

 To Apply:

-- Space is limited.
-To increase chances of receiving an elective offer, students should apply for multiple orthp course electives in VSAS.
+4. Space is limited.
+To increase chances of receiving an elective offer, students should apply for multiple ORTHP course electives in VSLO.

-- Complete the VSAS application and upload all supplemental materials to VSAS.
+5. Complete the Visiting Student Learning Opportunities (VSLO) Program (www.aamc.org/vslo) application and upload all supplemental materials to VSLO.
 Supplemental materials include: a copy of the student’s CV/Resume, a copy of the student’s USMLE Step 1 Score and completion of our Rotation Dates questionnaire.
 No action will be taken on your application until it is complete.
 Departments may not "pre-enroll" or hold spaces for potential visiting students, regardless of their intent or qualifications.

 Call Expectations for Orthopaedic Clerkships in Seattle: Medical students scheduled between the months of May and October will be expected to take overnight and/or weekend call.